How to Attend

 Q: I’m a publishing industry professional interested in sending my author to Portland Book Festival.
 Whom do I contact?

 Please refer to our book submission guidelines here.
 Submissions for the 2020 festival will be open from January 7 through June 5, 2020.
+Note, from March 19: We are actively accepting book submissions during this time of disruption due to the COVID-19 outbreak.

 Q: I am a writer.
 Can I present my work at the festival?